 Individual Target Award Levels

-For eligible participants subject to Internal Revenue Code Section 162(m) (IRC 162(m)), as amended from time to time, or applicable regulations, an individual target award level, expressed as a percentage of recurring after-tax net income, will be established by the Committee.
-The maximum individual target award level that may be established under the Plan is two hundred percent of a participant’s annual base salary.
 The establishment of an individual award level for any participant shall not give any participant the right to receive any payment under this Plan.
+Targets are based on market and industry competitive data.

 VI.
 Payment of Awards